 That said, one pressing issue, which many food and catering companies ignore, is the prevalence of allergies.
 In the UK alone, 44 percent of adults suffer from one, or more, allergies, and the risk of anaphylaxis occurs in around 1 in 1000 people.
 This can cause death in many cases, which is why the food industry must take the correct precautions to avoid these rare, but real, instances.

-With this in mind, and with this week’s theme of inclusion, we’ve put together a list of a few ways in which you can cater for all people, of all dietary requirements, within your business.
+The Leisure F&B Expo is centred around inspiring the food and drink industry with new ways to boost their customer experience.
+With your FREE tickets to the show, you'll have the chance to discover the companies who can help you to improve your food and drink offerings, so you can boost inclusion.
+With this week’s theme of inclusion, we’ve put together a list of a few ways in which you can cater for all people, of all dietary requirements, within your business.

 Train Your Staff